-4.2 Emerging hardware architectures relevant to exascale computing
+A.1 Emerging hardware architectures relevant to exascale computing (in 2017)

 The European Commission supports a number of projects in developing and testing innovative architectures for next generation supercomputers, aimed at tackling some of the biggest challenges in achieving exascale computing.
 They often involve co-design involving HPC technologists, hardware vendors and code developer/end-user communities in order to develop prototype systems.
 Some of these projects include: